DavidCo1/auth-service-sandbox/README.md

 # auth-service-sandbox
-Play with authetincation using SSO in nodejs
+Play with authentication using SSO in nodejs.

+using express and passport

+## Environment Variables
+you can add .env file and set the following variables:

+* GOOGLE_CLIENT_ID
+* GOOGLE_CLIENT_SECRET